perfsonar/docs/install_debian.rst

     /usr/lib/perfsonar/scripts/install-optional-packages.py

-.. note:: On a **perfsonar-centralmanagement** system you probably only want the **perfsonar-toolkit-servicewatcher** package to be installed.
+.. note:: On a **perfsonar-centralmanagement** system you probably only want the optional **perfsonar-toolkit-servicewatcher** package to be installed.

 Reducing installation size
 ++++++++++++++++++++++++++